kasbench/globeco-trade-service/cursor-log.md

 1. Updated openapi.yaml to include the full OpenAPI 3.0.3 specification for the tradeType API, documenting all endpoints (GET all, GET by id, POST, PUT, DELETE), request/response schemas, parameters, and error responses.
 Ensured consistency with README.md and requirements.md documentation.
 All actions logged as required.

 ---

+Request: Implement the entity, repository, service interface, and service implementation for executionStatus using the requirements provided in requirements.md.

+Action: Implemented the ExecutionStatus entity (already present), created ExecutionStatusRepository as a JpaRepository, created ExecutionStatusService interface and ExecutionStatusServiceImpl with CRUD logic, Caffeine caching, and error handling.
+Ensured consistency with other entities and services.
+All actions logged as required.

+---

+Request: Implement the unit tests for the entity, repository, service interface, and service implementation for executionStatus.

+Action: Created unit tests for ExecutionStatus entity (getters/setters, version annotation), ExecutionStatusRepository (CRUD, optimistic concurrency), and ExecutionStatusServiceImpl (CRUD, error handling, concurrency, and caching).
+Ensured test style and coverage are consistent with other entity/service tests.
+All actions logged as required.

+---

+Request: Implement caching for executionStatus using the requirements in requirements.md.

+Action: Updated the log to record the request.
+Next, I will:
+1. Implemented Caffeine-based caching for ExecutionStatusServiceImpl, with @Cacheable and @CacheEvict annotations for all relevant methods.
+2. Ensured 5 minute TTL and cache key conventions are consistent with other services.
+3. All actions logged as required.

+---

+Request: Implement unit testing for executionStatus caching.

+Action: Updated the log to record the request.
+Next, I will:
+1. Added unit tests to ExecutionStatusServiceImplTest to verify Caffeine-based caching for ExecutionStatusService: cache hits for getAll/getById, and cache eviction on create/update/delete.

+[2024-06-10 20:00 UTC] Added 'executionStatuses' to the CaffeineCacheManager cache names in CacheConfig.java to resolve the missing cache configuration for ExecutionStatusServiceImpl tests.
+This ensures that all caching annotations in ExecutionStatusServiceImpl are properly supported and should fix the related test failures.